U.S. stalling massive IMF liquidity boost over Iran, China -sources

 The Trump administration does not want Iran and China to have access to billions of dollars in new resources with no conditions, two of the sources familiar with the IMF's deliberations said, asking not to be identified given the sensitivity of the issue.
 They added that the IMF's move would give even wealthy countries new assets that are not necessarily needed.
 Even embattled Venezuela would get an allocation, although the IMF has blocked Caracas' access to its SDRs while international recognition of its government remains unclear.

+"International financial institutions are important platforms for international cooperation, not political tools for a minority of countries to manipulate," said a statement from China's foreign ministry sent to Reuters.
 India also opposes a new SDR allocation, the two sources said, but New Delhi's reasons have not been made known.
 A spokesman for India's Finance Ministry did not respond to a request for comment.
-MONEY FOR NOTHING?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)